louispotok/louispotok-dot-com/_posts/2013-07-17-why-does-anyone-live-in-nyc.md

 categories:
 - Design
 - Urbanism
-wp_migrate: dirty
+wp_migrate: clean
+quality: 4
 ---
 What is it about snakes that makes people so jumpy and uncomfortable?
-There seem to be certain long-held and deeply human instincts, and Donald Norman&#8217;s <a href="http://www.amazon.com/Emotional-Design-Love-Everyday-Things/dp/0465051367" target="_blank">Emotional Design</a> (pp. 29-30) discusses how we can use these immediate affective responses&#8211;good and bad&#8211;in design. (<a title="Should Robots Have Emotions?" href="http://louispotok.com/should-robots-have-emotions/" target="_blank">A previous post about Emotional Design</a>)
+There seem to be certain long-held and deeply human instincts, and Donald Norman&#8217;s <a href="http://www.amazon.com/Emotional-Design-Love-Everyday-Things/dp/0465051367" target="_blank">Emotional Design</a> (pp. 29-30) discusses how we can use these immediate affective responses&#8211;good and bad&#8211;in design. (<a title="Should Robots Have Emotions?" href="http://louispotok.com/should-robots-have-emotions/" target="_blank">A previous post about Emotional Design</a>.)

 What are the situations that trigger positive affect?